armory/documentation/_release_notes/armoryspinnaker_v1.10.174.md

 ## Highlighted Updates
 ### Armory Enterprise Spinnaker

-> Note: The old account permissions properties for Fiat has been deprecated.
+> Note: The old account permission properties for Fiat have been deprecated.
 Please review [the new account permissions properties.](http://docs.armory.io/install-guide/authz/#account-access)

 ### Packager - 188d2a0
  - Don't start automatically with upstart, should be done as part of cloud-init (#253)